jdoleary/dayYearCalendar/README.md

     dayYearCal.addColorData(dateInformation);
 ```

-DayYearCalendar can also be required and built, see app/src/js/usageExample.js.
+DayYearCalendar can also be required and built, see [Browserify Example](/app/src/js/usageExample.js).

 If you have questions for how to compile the project or use it in your own, feel free to email me at jdoleary[at]gmail.com